giannisalinetti/do276archive/host/README.md

 New scripts can be added to /content/courses/do276/atomic/grading-scripts.

 During development, any content in the host folder is copied to /vagrant inside the box so you can use this to move content in an out the VM.
-Just don't commit this to the git project.
+Just don't commit this to the github project.

 ## Private Registry

+Those steps are already in install.sh (which calls privatereg.sh)

 * Sign on as root: sudo su -
 * cd /vagrant
 * sh privatereg.sh
 * vi /etc/sysconfig/docker
-  * add workstation.lab.example.com:5000 as added registry and insecure registry
+  * add servera.example.com:5000 as added registry and insecure registry
   * systemctl restart docker
+  * Those edits are now performed by privatereg.sh

+## helper script

+The shell script `up-with-contents.sh` was designed to help put container images and lab scripts inside the vagrant box.
+It copies the /contents folder from DO276 SVN and images saved as tar.gz in a local cache folder to the vagrant box and makes sure they are installed.
+In the end the docker daemon has no local images, all are in the private registry.

+It is supposed to be run with the box halted (but not destroyed) and will up the box.
+In the end the script logs in as the student user.